Simulation of Lattice QCD with Domain-Wall Fermions: Gauge ensembles

-In Figs. \ref{fig:Qt_history}-\ref{fig:HMC_features}, we present the essential characteristics of our HMC simulations, which are quite universal for any lattice sizes and sea-quark masses.
-In Fig. \ref{fig:Qt_history} (a), we plot the topological charge versus the trajectory in the HMC simulation of two flavors QCD with ODWF.
-The lattice is $ 16^3 \times 32 \times 16 $ with the spatial box $ \sim (\mbox{2 fm})^3 $, and the sea-quark mass corresponding to $ M_\pi \sim 360 $ MeV.
-All these HMC trajectories are computed in one GPU, with a total of 543 trajectories, and the inital 200 trajectories are discarded for thermalization.
+In figures~\ref{fig:Qt_history}-\ref{fig:HMC_features}, we present the essential characteristics of our HMC simulations, which are quite universal for any lattice sizes and sea-quark masses.
+In figure~\ref{fig:Qt_history} (a), we plot the topological charge versus the trajectory in the HMC simulation of two-flavors QCD with ODWF.
+The lattice is $ 16^3 \times 32 \times 16 $ with the spatial box $ \sim (\mbox{2 fm})^3 $ and the sea-quark mass corresponding to $ M_\pi \sim 360 $ MeV.
+All these HMC trajectories are computed in one GPU, with a total of 543 trajectories, and the initial 200 trajectories are discarded for thermalization.
 We see that the topological charge has a short auto-correlation time, and each topological sector is sampled ergodically.
-Moreover, the topological charge distribution behaves like a Gaussian distribution with the mean close to zero, as shown in Fig. \ref{fig:Qt_history} (b).
-In Fig. \ref{fig:HMC_features} (a), we plot the change of Hamiltonian of each trajectory, which is quite smooth, without any spikes in all trajectories.
+Moreover, the topological charge distribution behaves like a Gaussian distribution with the mean close to zero, as shown in figure~\ref{fig:Qt_history} (b).
+In figure~\ref{fig:HMC_features} (a), we plot the change of the Hamiltonian of each trajectory, which is quite smooth, without any spikes in all trajectories.
 Using the measured value of $ \left< \Delta {\cal H} \right> = 0.00167(240) $, we estimate the theoretical acceptance rate $ P_{\rm HMC} = {\rm erfc} \left( \sqrt{ \left< \Delta {\cal H} \right>}/2 \right) = 0.977(10)$, which agrees with the measured acceptance rate $ 0.983(7) $.
 Moreover, the measured value of $ \left< \exp(-\Delta {\cal H}) \right> = 0.9993(23) $, in good agreement with the condition $ \left< \exp(-\Delta {\cal H}) \right> = 1 $ which follows from the area-preserving property of the HMC simulation.
-In Fig. \ref{fig:HMC_features} (b), we plot the maximum force (averaged over all links) among all momentum updates in a trajectory, for the gauge field, the heavy fermion field, and the light fermion field respectively.
+In figure~\ref{fig:HMC_features} (b), we plot the maximum force (averaged over all links) among all momentum updates in a trajectory, for the gauge field, the heavy fermion field, and the light fermion field respectively.
 The forces all behave smoothly for all trajectories.